Hidden Eggs Campaign

 All the major supermarkets have pledged to go ‘cage-free’ by 2025, which means thousands more hens will be taken permanently out of their cages.
 But ‘cage-free’ does not mean hens will be free range.

 Barn systems, where laying hens are kept within large enclosed barns with no access outdoors, account for just 2% of the egg market (Defra, for year to September 2016).
-Tesco has stated specifically that it will look to source eggs from both barn and caged systems from 2025, so it is important that people know just where their shell eggs – and eggs in processed foods – are coming from.
+Tesco has stated specifically that it will look to source eggs from both barn and free range systems from 2025, so it is important that people know just where their shell eggs – and eggs in processed foods – are coming from.

 While a well-run barn system can provide an environment that allows more natural behaviours than a caged system, the charity’s main aim remains ‘for a free range future’ where all laying hens live in small commercial flocks and have access outdoors.